 The Silverado has comparable features, like Automatic Emergency Braking, Forward Collision Alert, Front Pedestrian Braking, Lane Keep Assist with Lane Departure Warning, IntelliBeam™, and Adaptive Cruise Control.
 However, they are not standard on the base model, or any model for that matter.
 The Silverado 1500 LT and RST don't even have any of these features available.
 These more advanced features are only available when you get the 2021 Silverado 1500 LTZ or High Country plus add the Safety Package II.

-The Tundra comes standard with eight airbags while the Silverado 1500 only has six.
+Aside from all of the fancy safety technology, the Tundra comes standard with 8 airbags, while the Silverado 1500 only has 6 standard airbags.

-The Toyota Tundra comes with many standard safety features, like Toyota Safety Sense® P (TSS-P) and Safety Star System™.
-The Silverado 1500 has some comparable advanced active safety features, but none of them come standard.
+The Toyota Tundra comes with a lot of standard active safety features packed in Toyota Safety Sense P (TSS-P).
+The Silverado 1500 has some comparable advanced safety features, but none of them are standard.

 Moving on to performance, the 2021 Tundra SR 4x2 Double Cab has 381 horsepower.
 In comparison, the 2021 Silverado 1500 with a 5.3L EcoTec3 V8 engine has 355 horsepower.